Gangezilla/readings/languages/garbage-collection-in-go.md

 IMAGE OF STACK

-n contrast, the heap contains values that are referenced outside of a function.
+In contrast, the heap contains values that are referenced outside of a function.
 For example, statically defined constants at the start of a program, or more complex objects, like Go structs.
 When the programmer defines an object that gets placed on the heap, the needed amount of memory is allocated and a pointer to it is returned.
-The heap is a big graph where objects are nodes referred to in code or by another object.
+The heap is a big graph where objects are represented as nodes that are referred to in code or by another object.
 As a program runs, the heap will continue to grow as objects are added unless the heap is cleaned up.

 IMAGE OF A HEAP AND HEAP GRAPH GOES HERE

-Go is a language that prefers to allocate memory on the stack ***REFERENCE PLEASE***, so most memory allocations will end up on the stack.
+Go [prefers to allocate memory on the stack](https://groups.google.com/g/golang-nuts/c/KJiyv2mV2pU/m/wdBUH1mHCAAJ), so most memory allocations will end up there.
 This means that Go has a stack per goroutine and when possible Go will allocate variables into this stack.
 The Go runtime attempts to prove that a variable is not needed outside of the function by performing **escape analysis** to see if an object "escapes" the function.
 If it's unclear that a variable only appears in one function, it will be allocated on the heap.
 Generally if a Go program has a pointer to an object then that object is stored on the heap.
 Take a look at this sample code:

 ```go
 package main